vpp-dev/vpp-release-notes/README.md

 @page release_notes_2206 Release notes for VPP 22.06

-More than 178 commits since the previous release, including 78 fixes.
+More than 180 commits since the previous release, including 79 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 22.06 release, generated as on Mon Mar  7 02:17:28 UTC 2022.
+These are the *DRAFT* release notes for the upcoming VPP 22.06 release, generated as on Tue Mar  8 02:15:15 UTC 2022.

 HIGHLIGHTS-PLACEHOLDER